Any Wednesday (play): Reception

-Variety said "Long-shot winners are always exciting, and last week’s surprise kick opening of 'Any Wednesday' was no exception.
+Variety said "Long-shot winners are always exciting, and last week’s surprise kick opening of Any Wednesday was no exception.
 The advance dope was that the Muriel Resnik comedy was a foregone clinker.
 It turned out to be a sleeper however, with an added kick in the emergence of a new star in a previously little-known actress, Sandy Dennis...
-'Any Wednesday' is a plausible, adroitly wacky and not only consistently funny but also infectiously warm and enjoyable romantic comedy."
+Any Wednesday is a plausible, adroitly wacky and not only consistently funny but also infectiously warm and enjoyable romantic comedy."

-William Goldman later analysed the play's success in his book The Season:
+William Goldman later analysed the play's success in his book The Season, calling it an example of "Popular Theatre", which he defined as plays that "tell us either a truth that we already know or a falsehood we want to believe in."
+Goldman attributed the popularity of the play to the casting of Sandy Dennis in the lead, arguing:

 Any Wednesday has a premise that might prove touching: a mistress turning thirty...
 A mistress on such a day might logically have cause for reflection and just as logically not like the picture she sees.
 And if she becomes unhappy, which she assuredly must, so will we.
-But 'Any Wednesday' is Popular Theatre.
+But Any Wednesday is Popular Theatre.
 Love will find a way, and so they didn’t cast someone turning thirty; they cast Sandy Dennis, who was probably around twenty-seven, but who looked twenty-two and acted eighteen.
 She said she was turning thirty, but we never had to face the reality of believing her, so the pain of the play was, happily, not there for us.